NHSDigital/dtos-service-insights/SmokeTests/dtos-service-insights-tests/README.md

 ## Configuration

-Create a new file named `appsettings-local.json` in the Configuration(Config) directory of the smoke tests project Copy the template below into the file:
+Create a new file named `appsettings.json` in the `Config` directory of the smoke tests project Copy below content from `Config\appsettings.json.template` into the file:

 ```json
 "AppSettings": {